dschro-1993/vehicle-api/README.md

 ## Introduction

-This Repository serves as a REST-driven Serverless-Blueprint on AWS.
+This Repository just serves as a REST-driven Serverless-Blueprint on AWS.

+(AppSync-Wrapper for GraphQL-Support is planned/WIP)

 ## Architecture